arjan-tools/docs/docs.md

 - dep_pack is a directory that contains your optimized deployment package.
 - go to this section for more information on available output formats of localization
 - everything else is inside the arjan_config directory
-    - optimize_config/audit_config contain the default configurations for the optimize/audit commands. when flags arent supplied, the settings defined in these config files are used.
+    - optimize_config/audit_config contain the default configurations for the optimize/audit commands.
+When flags aren't supplied, the settings defined in these config files are used.
-    - changesets contain a json object with the changset name and the template body for that changset as well as any existingResources.
+    - changesets contain a JSON object with the changeset name and the template body for that changeset as well as any existingResources.
-    - locales contains all of your json locales stored according to their language and filename. localenames are equivalent to the path of the file transformed in the following way `filePath.substr(0, filePath.lastIndexOf(".")).replace(/\//g, '_')`
+    - Locales contain all of your JSON locales stored according to their language and filename. localenames are equivalent to the path of the file transformed in the following way `filePath.substr(0, filePath.lastIndexOf(".")).replace(/\//g, '_')`
     - exports/csv contain the locales that have been converted into CSV